Anne Cox Chambers, wealthy newspaper heiress, dies at 100

 The family of Anne Cox Chambers says the newspaper heiress has died at the age of 100

-ATLANTA -- Anne Cox Chambers, a newspaper heiress, diplomat and philanthropist who was one of the country's richest women, has died at the age of 100.
+ATLANTA -- Anne Cox Chambers, a newspaper heiress, diplomat and philanthropist who was one of the country's richest women, died Friday at the age of 100.

 Her nephew James Cox Kennedy announced her death to The Atlanta Journal-Constitution, her company's flagship newspaper.